Shippable/docs/sources/deploy/amazon-ecs-multiple-containers.md

 ```
 jobs:

-  - name: MyNginxManifest
+  - name: deploy-ecs-multi-container-manifest-2a
     type: manifest
     steps:
-      - IN: MyNginxImage
+     - IN: deploy-ecs-multi-container-image

-  - name: MyRedisManifest
+  - name: deploy-ecs-multi-container-manifest-2b
     type: manifest
     steps:
-      - IN: MyRedisImage
+      - IN: deploy-ecs-multi-container-nginx

-  - name: DeployTo_cluster-test-1
+  - name: deploy-ecs-multi-container-deploy
     type: deploy
     steps:
-      - IN: MyECSCluster
+      - IN: deploy-ecs-multi-container-manifest-2a
-      - IN: MyNginxManifest
+      - IN: deploy-ecs-multi-container-manifest-2b
-      - IN: MyRedisManifest
+      - IN: deploy-ecs-multi-container-ecs-cluster

 ```